 Everyone says “sorry” for every reason you can think of.
 Sorry?
 Sorry!
 Sorry: Sorry.
 Sorry, Sorry;.
 Sorry should really just be a pause.

 You’ll be insulted in the most dignified way and you won’t even know it.
-Awful thing is the most rotten folks use the daintiest language.
+Awful thing is that the most rotten folks use the daintiest language.

 There is no such thing as one British accent.
 There are so many accents spoken in London sometimes I don’t think they’re speaking English.
 Like the US, there are many regional differences that matter a lot.
 Southerners and New Yorkers all sound different and may not understand each other but all speak English.Same for London.
 Northerners and Southerners, Wales and so forth.